 necessary medication in individual cases, but help patients immediately.
 The

 right timing of treatment is a decisive factor," Hele says.

-Kristiina Ojamaa is an oncologist and the head of the oncology department at East-Tallinn Central Hospital.
+Dr. Kristiina Ojamaa is an oncologist and the head of the haematology-oncology clinic at Tartu University Hospital.

 Her main focus is skin cancer and treatment of bone and soft tissue sarcoma.

 She has been the head of the working group in this field since 2012 and the chairwoman of the management board of the Estonian Oncologist Society since autumn 2013.